Traiteur (faith healer)

-Traiteurism is a very old tradition that is growing in numbers, mostly due to it being passed down.
+Traiteurism is a very old tradition with a growing number of adherents, mostly due to it being passed down through generations.
 Traditionally, the rituals of the traiteur are passed down to the opposite gender.
 So a male must pass it down to a female, and vice versa.
-The traiteur must be asked to perform the treatments and will rarely offer them outright unless the need is great, and they can not ask for a payment of any kind, although it is acceptable to accept gifts for treating a person.
-However gifts for a true traiteur are never required.
+The traiteur must be asked to perform the treatments and will rarely offer them outright unless the need is great, and they can not ask for a payment of any kind, although it is acceptable to receive gifts for treating a person.
+However, gifts for a true traiteur are never required.